CURRTIS1/Terraform-Playground/README.md

 #### Run a terraform initialisation for any layer you want to run 'terraform init'

+#### To apply a layer change your directory to the layer ie ./Terraform/layers/000base and run 'terraform apply'

 #### You don't have to apply all layers, just the 000base layer and any subsequent layer listed in the 'Required layers' section in the main.tf file

 -----------------------------------------------------------------------------------------------